+35725368683

 Concerning the marital home, the rules differ during and after divorce.

-During divorce, the court can make an interim order allowing one spouse (usually the spouse with whom the children are staying, the resident parent) exclusive use of the home.
+During a divorce, the court can make an interim order allowing one spouse (usually the spouse with whom the children reside, the resident parent) exclusive use of the home.
 The welfare of the children is among the court’s primary concerns.

 The interim order expires when the divorce is issued.
-Then, the matrimonial home is divided according to contribution.
+Then, the matrimonial home is divided according to the contributions made by each spouse.

-However, the order may be extended for a maximum period of two years after the dissolution of the marriage if the case circumstances and equity require it.
+However, the order may be extended for a maximum period of two years after the dissolution of the marriage if the circumstances of the case and equity require it.

 Exempted property